-Dust is not expected to be an ongoing issue during the use of the Preliminary Works Site 1.
-The site will be gravel capped, minimising the area of exposed earth and vehicle movements on-site will be greatly reduced.
+Dust is not expected to be an ongoing issue during the use of Preliminary Works Sites 1 and 2.
+The sites will be gravel capped, minimising the area of exposed earth and vehicle movements on-site will be greatly reduced.

-The controls to mitigate identified construction air quality impacts are provided in Table 5.8.
+The controls to mitigate identified construction air quality impacts are provided in Table 5-8.

-Table 5.8 - Air quality mitigation measures
+Table 5-8 - Air quality mitigation measures